 Selectives & Electives

 An individualized education plan is developed with each ONMM resident at the beginning of training, based on his or her interests and needs.
 This plan guides selection of selective and elective experiences that will maximize the learner’s development as a proficient and skilled osteopathic neuromusculoskeletal medicine specialist.
-Selective assignments are based on ACGME-required rotations that residents did not complete during primary specialty residency and may include radiology, rheumatology, physical medicine & rehabilitation, pain management, occupational medicine, sports medicine, and orthopedics.
+Selective assignments are based on ACGME-required rotations that residents did not complete during primary specialty residency and may include radiology, rheumatology, physical medicine & rehabilitation, pain management, occupational medicine, sports medicine, orthopedics, and podiatry.
+Selective rotations are assigned at MaineGeneral Medical Center’s Alfond Center for Health or its affiliated outpatient practices, and at VA Maine Health Care System’s Togus campus in Augusta.

 Finally, informal learning is ongoing.
 We feel so fortunate that our outpatient setting allows us to work in close proximity to a growing collection of colleagues with diverse yet complementary backgrounds.
 It is common to see ideas germinate and medical knowledge grow simply by virtue of shared workspace and shared clinical experiences.